 Once your soil has separated into layers (after at least 24 hours), you will need to calculate the percentage of each soil type.
 Don’t worry too much about being exact – you just need to be close enough to get a good understanding of your soil’s texture.

-You can also download and print the soil texture pyramid by clicking here: Soil Texture Test Pyramid.
-By the way, please download it and use it lots because it was a “you-know-what” to create!
+You can also download and print this Soil Texture Pyramid.
+(By the way, please download it and use it lots because it was a “you-know-what” to create!)

 To find your soil type on the soil texture pyramid, draw a straight line from each of your soil percentage results until you find where they meet in the middle….
 Kind of like playing battleship but cooler.

-Now that you know a little more about your soil texture, it will be much easier to amend your soil and to be aware of soil drainage and water needs.
-You can also perform a super easy soil drainage test to learn even more about your soil texture!
+Now that you know a little more about your soil texture and how to test soil, it will be much easier to amend your soil and to be aware of soil drainage and water needs.